Potential weights and implicit causal designs in linear regression: Theoretical applications and examples

-The necessary condition for interpreting $\btau$ as a \emph{vector} of causal contrasts is that \emph{both} the propensity score $\pi_i^*$ and its interaction with the covariates $\pi_i^* x_ {1i}$ are linear functions of $x_{2i}$.
+The necessary condition for interpreting $\btau$ as minimally quasi-experimental is that \emph {both} the propensity score $\pi_i^*$ and its interaction with the covariates $\pi_i^* x_ {1i}$ are linear functions of $x_{2i}$.
 When $x_{1i}$ is included in $x_{2i}$, this condition is unlikely to hold in general, as $\pi_i^* x_{1i}$ would involve nonlinear transformations of $x_ {1i}$ and thus cannot be linear.
-Two common exceptions are available.
-First, this condition can hold if the propensity score is a constant function of $x_{2i}$ (i.e. $\delta_1 = 0$).
-Second, if $x_{1i}$ represents a saturated categorical variable and $x_{2i}$ contains all other covariates interacted with $x_ {1i}$,\footnote{That is, $x_{1i}$ contains mutually exclusive binary random variables, and $x_{2i}$ contains $x_{1i}$, some set of other covariates $x_{3i}$, and all interactions $x_{3ik}x_{1i\ell}$.} then entries of $x_{1i} x_{2i}'$ are in the linear span of $x_{2i}$ and the condition reduces to $\pi_i^*$ being linear in $x_{2i}$.
+This condition does hold if $\pi_i^*$ is constant or if $x_{1i}$ represents a saturated categorical variable and $x_ {2i}$ contains all other covariates interacted with $x_ {1i}$.\footnote{That is, $x_ {1i}$ contains mutually exclusive binary random variables, and $x_{2i}$ contains $x_ {1i}$, some set of other covariates $x_{3i}$, and all interactions $x_{3ik}x_{1i\ell}$.}

-When $x_{1i}$ is a scalar variable, $\tau_1$ is often interpreted as some approximation of treatment effect heterogeneity comparing units with larger $x_{1i}$ to units with smaller $x_{1i}$, and $\tau_0$ is often interpreted as a baseline treatment effect for units with $x_{1i} = 0$. \Cref {prop:forbidden_interactions} circumscribes the design-based interpretation of these treatment effect contrasts.
-If $x_{1i}$ is binary, and $x_ {2i}$ includes $x_ {1i}$ and its interactions with all other covariates, then $\btau$ is a causal contrast only under linear propensity scores.
-On the other hand, if $x_{1i}$ is a continuous covariate and included in $x_{2i}$, then design-based interpretation requires both linear propensity scores and---implausibly---that the nonlinear quantity $\delta_2'x_{2i} x_{1i}$ is in the linear span of $x_ {2i}$.